EvansDaniel/CNN-Article-Scraper/README.md

 and in your build.gradle file under dependencies place the following line of code:
 `compile 'org.jsoup:jsoup:1.9.2'`

-For the json package, go to <a href="http://www.java2s.com/Code/JarDownload/java/java-json.jar.zip">this</a> link, unzip the jar, add it to your build path, and you're good to go.
+For the json package, click <a href="http://www.java2s.com/Code/JarDownload/java/java-json.jar.zip">this</a> link, unzip the jar, add it to your build path, and you're good to go.

 After adding the dependencies, the program's main is located in the Test.java file.